- Wednesday, March 3, 2021

 - Clear intent to pursue a career in arts, heritage or culture

-- benefit to the applicant’s career development in arts, heritage or culture
+- benefit to the applicant’s career

 - Realistic goals and appropriate planning